 INTRODUCTION

-Fenugreek, commonly known as methi, is very important as a food, fodder and medicine.
-In North India, the crop is grown during winter season as a leafy vegetable, seed or leaf spice for human consumption and fodder for the animals.
-Fenugreek seeds and leaves are rich source of vitamin A, vitamin C, protein and minerals.
+Fenugreek, commonly known as ‘methi’, is very important as a food, fodder and medicine.
+In North India, the crop is grown during the winter season as a leafy vegetable, seed or leaf spice for human consumption and fodder for the animals.
+Fenugreek seeds and leaves are a rich source of vitamin A, vitamin C, protein and minerals.
 The leaves are used as vegetable for human consumption and the seeds as a spice for adding nutritive value and flavour to the food articles and forage for animals and to some extent for medicinal purposes, being used as carminative, antipyretic, anthelmintic, tonic, aphrodisiac and cooling drink and have the anti-fertility actions too (Sethi et al. 1990; John 2003).
 Fenugreek has now assumed the status of an important export commodity.

-Fenugreek belongs to Leguminosae family, is an important multiuse seed spice crop cultivated in India.
-There are two cultivated species of methi (Trigonella foenum-greacum and Trigonella corniculata) which are grown in the states of Rajasthan, Gujarat, Punjab, Haryana, Uttar Pradesh, Madhya Pradesh, Maharashtra, Tamil Nadu and Andhra Pradesh.
-Quality seed is a basic input for realizing higher yield per unit area.
+Fenugreek belongs to the Leguminosae family, is an important multi-use seed spice crop cultivated in India.
+There are two cultivated species of methi (Trigonella foenum-graecum and Trigonella corniculata) which are grown in the states of Rajasthan, Gujarat, Punjab, Haryana, Uttar Pradesh, Madhya Pradesh, Maharashtra, Tamil Nadu and Andhra Pradesh.
+Quality seeds are a basic input for realising higher yields per unit area.
 The quality of a seed is usually determined by its purity, germination and health.
-Nowadays, the seed vigour as a potential quality attribute has gained significance as the germination alone does not reflect field performance potential of a seed-lot / variety under varied environmental conditions.
-The advantages of higher vigour seed are most apparent in early seedling growth and are often associated with rapid and high rate of emergence and plant establishment.
+Nowadays, seed vigour as a potential quality attribute has gained significance as germination alone does not reflect the field performance potential of a seed lot/variety under varied environmental conditions.
+The advantages of higher vigour seeds are most apparent in early seedling growth and are often associated with rapid and high rates of emergence and plant establishment.

-The seed vigour comprises those seed properties which determine the potential for rapid, uniform emergence and development of normal seedling under a wide range of field conditions (McDonald, 1980).
+The seed vigour comprises those seed properties which determine the potential for rapid, uniform emergence and development of normal seedlings under a wide range of field conditions (McDonald, 1980).
 Thus, seed vigour is a highly complex character governed by many parameters and requires the indexing of many components.
-A number of tests / parameters have been developed to evaluate seed vigour.
+A number of tests/parameters have been developed to evaluate seed vigour.
 With this enormous array of possible vigour tests available, appropriate procedures for choosing the best single or multiple predictors of seed performance are necessary.

 MATERIALS AND METHODS

-The present investigation was carried out on fenugreek seeds of six genotypes viz., RMT-361, RMT-303, RMT-354, RMT-351, RMT-305 and NRCSS-AM-1 of fenugreek were taken and stored under ambient conditions.
+The present investigation was carried out on fenugreek seeds of six genotypes, viz., RMT-361, RMT-303, RMT-354, RMT-351, RMT-305 and NRCSS-AM-1 of fenugreek were taken and stored under ambient conditions.
 All the genotype-lot combinations were studied in the laboratory as well as in the field.
 All the seed lots of six genotypes were subjected to various vigour tests and observations were recorded on test weight (g), seed density (g/cc), standard germination (%), seedling length (cm), seedling dry weight (mg), vigour index-I, vigour index-II, field emergence index (FEI), mean emergence time (MET, days) and total seedling establishment (SET, %) in Seed testing laboratory, Department of Seed Science and Technology, Institute of Agricultural Sciences, Bundelkhand University, Jhansi (U.P.)

-The factorial experiments in Completely Randomized Design (CRD) as well as in Randomized Block Design (RBD) have been conducted for laboratory and field parameters, respectively.
+The experiments in factorial Completely Randomized Design (CRD) as well as in Randomized Block Design (RBD) have been conducted for laboratory and field parameters, respectively.
 The data recorded on conducted experiments were analyzed as per standard procedures suggested by Panse and Sukhatme (1985).

 RESULTS AND DISCUSSION